yordivad/MLambda/docs/site/quickstart.md

-# Quick start
+# Quickstart

 To define an actor inheritance of Actor class and override the method **Receive**

-> The receive method use pattern matching to apply the behaviors.
+> The receive method use pattern matching to apply the behaviours.

-In the receive assign the behavior all of the response for the actor are reactive observable objects.
+In the receive assign the behaviour all of the response for the actor is reactive observable objects.

 ## Defining an actor.